如何問家裡排行?

 ------

 (*) A brewery: Short for microbrewery, also called a brewpub, or pub for short.
-A microbrewery “brews” its own beer, is smaller than a regular brewery, and is often combined with a restaurant.
-This type of “family pub” is quite popular in my area, so we often just call it “a brewery”, or "a pub".
+A microbrewery brews its own beer, is smaller than a regular brewery, and is often combined with a restaurant.
+This type of family pub is quite popular in my area, so we often just call it a brewery, or a pub.
 The main feature of a brewpub is the huge stainless-steel beer tanks in the restaurant.